mlswg/mls-protocol/draft-ietf-mls-protocol.md

 include Remove proposals for those members in its Commit.
 In situations where the group tree is known to the DS, the DS could also monitor the tree for expired credentials and issue external Remove proposals.

+Some credential schemes also allow credentials to be revoked.
+Revocation is similar to expiry, in that a previously valid credential becomes invalid.
+As such, most of the considerations above also apply to revoked credentials.
+However, applications may want to treat revoked credentials differently, e.g., removing members with revoked credentials while allowing members with expired credentials time to update.

 ### Uniquely Identifying Clients